peterlototsky/STM32-DFSDM-Microphone-Example/README.md

 > **Note:** Please use the latest version of CubeIDE as older versions may not import the project properly.

+## Aditional Information
+For SD Cards greater than 8GB, make a 8GB partition and format as FATFS with a sector size of 4092.
+Sector sizes greater than 4092 will not work.

 ## References
 Eziya - FatFs Middleware driver: [STM32_SPI_SDCARD](https://github.com/eziya/STM32_SPI_SDCARD)